11 Common project management challenges and solutions

 There will be miscommunications, delayed progress, reduced morale, and ultimately poor outcomes.

-Without clear communication and alignment of goals and visions, the desire for a feature-rich application can lead to a fragmented and disjointed approach, resulting in a product that is complicated to use for end-users.
+Without clear communication and alignment of goals and visions, the project can lead to a fragmented and disjointed approach, resulting in a complicated product for end-users.

-So, the crux of the story is the teams must be on the same page to promote effective communication, efficient progress, high morale, and successful outcomes.
+So, the teams must be on the same page to promote effective communication, efficient progress, high morale, and successful outcomes.
 But how do you do it?
 Consider the following:

 How to keep teams on the same page